tbrowder/Abbreviations/README.md

 The input word set can be in one of three forms: (1) a string containing the words separated by spaces, (2) a list, or (3) a hash with the words as keys.
 Duplicate words will be automatically eliminated, but you can use the ':warn' option if you want to be notified.

-One will normally get the result as a `Hash`, but the return type can be specified if desired.
+One will normally get the result as a `Hash`, but the return type can be specified if desired by selecting either option `:Str` or option `:List` (the List takes precedence silently if both are selected):

+    my $abbrevs = abbrevs $words, :Str;
+    my @abbrevs = abbrevs $words, :List;

 Note the results as `Str` or `List` will contain the original words as well as any other valid abbreviated form.
 The `Hash` returned will have input words as keys whose value will be either empty strings for those keys without a shorter abbreviation or a string of one or more valid but shorter abbreviations for others.

 For example, given an input set consisting of the words